- 2 Bedrooms

 - Condo

 Discover the ultimate beach hideaway.
 This comfortable home is just a short walk from the sandy shores.
-Embrace the coastal lifestyle with painless access to the beach, ideal for sun-soaked fun.
+Embrace the coastal lifestyle with simple access to the beach, ideal for sun-soaked fun.
 Ideal for family vacations, this home is surrounded by amenities such as 2 pools, hot tub and grilling area and a variety of entertainment options to keep everybody appreciating themselves.
 Golf enthusiasts will delight in the close by golf courses, offering a memorable experience for players of all level.

 About the Area